Earth Day Festival

 If parking at Naples Zoo, you may walk to the entrance on the Smith Preserve Bridge south of the parking lot, or the walking gate in the southeast corner of the parking lot.

-If parking at Lake Park Elementary, please use the cross Goodlette-Frank Rd using the crosswalk at 14th Ave N and enter the entrance on 14th Ave N.
+If parking at Lake Park Elementary, please cross Goodlette-Frank Rd using the crosswalk at 14th Ave N and enter the entrance of 14th Ave N. There will be a shuttle stop at 14th Ave N to bring you to the festival.

 Earth Day Festival attendees are not permitted to drive on 14th Ave N.